 There are so many benefits to playing golf.
 Not only is it an enjoyable, rewarding, and fun way to spend an afternoon with your best friends, but it’s also a great way to keep active and healthy.
 Plus, it’s a great sport and extremely popular as well.

 However, many who are new to golf find it a daunting prospect to start playing.
 Many newbies worry that they will slow down others or not fit in at the golf club when playing golf.
-More so, you should start the game with a positive attitude and give it a try.
+More so, you should start the game with a positive attitude and try it.
 We spoke to experts and pro golfers to better understand why golf is right for you.
 And how you should go about starting as a golfer.

 How To Start Playing Golf

 Borrow some clubs, rent some balls, and start learning how to feel out your golf swing.
-The experts over at https://theleftrough.com/how-to-hit-a-driver/ not only told us how to make a start with a golf swing but made some excellent recommendations.
-To start, “anyone with interest in golf should simply learn by hitting some balls for fun in a non-competitive situation.”
+The experts over at https://theleftrough.com/how-to-hit-a-driver/ not only told us how to make a start with a golf swing but also made some excellent recommendations.
+First, “anyone interested in golf should simply learn by hitting some balls for fun in a non-competitive situation.”